 The Terms of Reference outline the process to be used for developing FMPs.
 They will be used by both the proponent and Manitoba as a planning aid to guide the development process and include timelines.
-A draft Terms of Reference must be submitted at least two years prior to FMP submission to be circulated to the Technical Advisory Committee (TAC), Indigenous communities, stakeholders and the public for review and comment.
+Approximately two years prior to FMP submission, a draft Terms of Reference document is to be circulated to the Technical Advisory Committee (TAC), Indigenous communities, stakeholders and the public for review and comment.
 Comments are then evaluated and the Terms of Reference finalized and signed by the proponent, Director of Forestry and Peatlands branch and Director of Environmental Approvals branch.
 The Terms of Reference may be modified when both the Province and the proponent agree modifications are required.
-The signed Terms of Reference must be included as an appendix within the FMP.
+The signed Terms of Reference should be included as an appendix within the FMP.

-The Terms of Reference will include:
+The Terms of Reference should include:

-- a definition and description of the geographic area for which the FMP is being developed - term of the FMP (typically 20 years) - FMP author name and affiliation - FMP coordinator name and affiliation - names, position titles and organizations represented for all planning team members - topics of potential impact on the Forest Management Plan - dispute resolution process for disagreements between planning team members, including who participates at each stage of resolution - designated FMP approver from Manitoba - detailed timeline of FMP development and approval with key milestones identified - scope of cumulative effects - scope of wildlife habitat models for regionally important species - key data sets and modeling approaches to be used, including: - o strata to be used in the FMP strategic modeling - o yield curves
+- a definition and description of the geographic area for which the FMP is being developed - term of the FMP (typically 20 years)

+- FMP author name and affiliation - FMP coordinator name and affiliation - names, position titles and organizations represented for all planning team members - topics of potential impact on the Forest Management Plan - dispute resolution process for disagreements between planning team members, including who participates at each stage of resolution - designated FMP approver from Manitoba - detailed timeline of FMP development and approval with key milestones identified - scope of cumulative effects - scope of wildlife habitat models for regionally important species - key data sets and modeling approaches to be used, including: - o strata to be used in the FMP strategic modeling - yield curves